rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_2.md

 ## Good to see you!

 On the day of the interview, I unmute my phone so I don't miss a message from the interviewee.
 Once they arrive, I try to be the first person to greet them.
-From this point on, I have to be aware of the fact that there will be a power imbalance in my interactions with the interviewee: I will be calling the shots on everything that's going to happen and the interviewee's well-being is in my hand.
+From this point on, I have to be aware of the fact that there will be a power imbalance in my interactions with the interviewee: I will be calling the shots on everything that's going to happen and the interviewee's well-being is in my hands.

 Once the two of us settled down, the first important question I ask is:
 *"Are you well?
 I promise that there is no disadvantage for you if we reschedule this interview because you are not feeling well."*

 And I mean that.
-Bad luck happens and *Moore's Law* by definition strikes on the worst occasions.
+Bad luck happens and [*Murphy's Law*](https://en.wikipedia.org/wiki/Murphy%27s_law) by definition strikes on the worst occasions.
 The interview is one of the most important meetings someone will have during their employment at a company; if their mind is somewhere else or they are feeling sick, I accept that and reschedule the interview.

 If everything is well, I proceed with explaining the agenda of the day: We will pair for exactly one hour, then have a short retrospective about the session over a coffee.